Georgetown University Georgetown University Logo

 DGD students also enjoy pre-departure and post-return events to build community and to provide students with reflection resources.

-Participants receive a $500 award and have their writing published on the Berkley Center website and multimedia content shared on center social media including Instagram, Facebook, and Twitter.
+Participants receive a $500 award and have their writing published on the Berkley Center website and multimedia content shared on center social media including Instagram, Facebook, and (X) Twitter.

 Who is eligible to participate in the Doyle Global Dialogue?